jamesfalkner/MicroProfileThorntailOnAzure/README.md

 Accept the default subscription ID value.

 #### Resource Group
-Select create a new resource group if one does not currently exist.
+Select "create new" resource group if one does not currently exist.

 #### Location
-The geographic location in which to deploy Origin.
+The geographic location in which to deploy OpenShift Origin.

 #### Admin User
-Supply a username which will be used for both SSH access and for the Origin web console.
+Supply a username which will be used for both SSH access and for the OpenShift Origin web console.

 #### Admin Password
 Supply a password which will be used for the Origin web console.

 #### Ssh Key Data
 You will need a SSH RSA public key for access if one currently does not exist on your system.
 Please supply your Public SSH key only.
-For example, in linux the key can be located at ~/.ssh/id_rsa.pub
+For example, in Linux the key can be located at ~/.ssh/id_rsa.pub

 ##### SSH Key Generation (Optiona)